 Reduction of Foreign Buyers in the Market

-The pandemic and recent events of global importance have seen a notable drop in foreign property investment, specifically from Japanese, South Korean, Chinese, and Russian buyers.
-Sales of Hawaii properties to buyers from Japan dropped by 61% in the fourth quarter of 2021.
-This is also true for South Korean buyers whose numbers dropped by 70% in the same period.
+The pandemic and recent global events have led to a significant decrease in foreign property investment in Hawaii, mainly from Japan, South Korea, China, and Russia.
+Sales to Japanese buyers decreased by 61% in Q4 2021, while sales to South Korean buyers dropped by 70% in the same period.

 Interest Rates Are Still Near Historic Lows